Enjoy today’s 19-minute boxing conditioning workout!

 This boxing conditioning workout was originally published by RossTraining as part of the Inside the Ring reader.

-- Assume a stance with your feet shoulder-width apart (or slightly wider)
+- Assume a stance with your feet shoulder-width apart (or slightly wider)and toes pointing forward.

 - Break at the hips (hinging) and keep the weight over the mid-foot.

 - Lower your butt down (flat footed) as you maintain an upright posture.

 - Drive back to an upright position.
 Continue at a brisk pace.

 Push-ups (2 points)

 - Begin with a traditional pushup.
 As your strength improves, you can addmore difficult variations such as the Diamond Push-up.

 - Remember to keep the belly tucked slightly, elbows in, and allow for the body to track forward slightly on the descent.